EsotericSoftware/kryo/README.md

 #### Serializer factories

 The `addDefaultSerializer(Class, Class)` method does not allow for configuration of the serializer.
-A serializer factory can be set instead instead of a serializer class, allowing the factory to create and configure each serializer instance.
-Factories are provided for common serializer.
+A serializer factory can be set instead of a serializer class, allowing the factory to create and configure each serializer instance.
+Factories are provided for common serializers, often with a `getConfig` method to configure the serializers that are created.

 ```java
     Kryo kryo = new Kryo();